weetmuts/beak/README.md

 `beak remount /home/you/Backup@0 OldStuff`

 Now explore OldStuff and do `diff -rq /home/you/Work OldStuff`.
 There should be no differences.
-The @0 means to mount the most recent _point in time_ in the _backup_ location.
+The @0 means to mount the most recent _point in time_ in the _storage location_.

-You can skip the rclone step if the _backup_ location is a local directory.
+You can skip the rclone step if the _storage location_ is a local directory.
 Then simply do:

 `beak store /home/you/Work /home/you/Backup`